Katelyn Emerson

 “… first prize-winner of this year’s NYACOP, Katelyn Emerson, who gave a stunning recital at St. Paul’s United Methodist Church the day before the convention.
 Her strong background in historical performance was evident in the Buxtehude D-minor Praeludium, B[ux]WV 140, which she interpreted stylishly despite the organ’s antithetical aesthetic.
 Her playing demonstrated a strong command of rhythm and wonderful sense of pacing, whether in the lilting flow of Vierne’s Naïades or in the rhetorical flourishes of Tournemire’s Victimae paschali.
 A highlight of Emerson’s program was Thierry Escaich’s Evocation (2008), which she interpreted with great sensitivity, shaping its minimalist textures into compelling phrases.
 Her expert handling of the organ was apparent throughout, especially in the lyrical lines of Frank Bridge’s Adagio and in the first movement of Dupré’s Symphonie II in C-sharp minor, which concluded the program with exciting artistry.”

-The American Organist, September 2016
+The American Organist, Sept.
+2016

 “Emerson … shows every indication that she will become one of her generation’s most prominent organists.”